The Crime of Auto Theft in Indiana

 When facing auto theft charges, the experience of a Noblesville criminal

 defense attorney can be a huge help to your case.
-Attorneys Baldwin, Kyle,
+Attorneys Baldwin, and

 with the reputable legal counsel that you need during this trying time.

-We are the only law firm in all of Indiana to have three Board Certified
+We are the only law firm in all of Indiana to have five Board Certified

 Criminal Law Experts on staff, giving us an edge in even the most complex cases.

 If you need strong defense against auto theft charges,